Emergence of Functionally Differentiated Structures via Mutual Information Minimization in Recurrent Neural Networks: Working memory task results

 To analyze the emergence of functional differentiation in the network, we examined the correlation patterns between neural activities and output signals.
 Figure \ref{fig:wm_correlation} shows scatter plots of correlation coefficients between each neuron's activity and the two output signals, with coordinates determined by correlations with output signal 1 ($c_i^{(1)}$) and output signal 2 ($c_i^{(2)}$).

 When trained with MI minimization (Fig.~\ref{fig:wm_correlation}A), neurons in group 1 (circles) and group 2 (triangles) formed distinct clusters near their respective axes, demonstrating clear functional specialization where each neural subgroup primarily maintained one of the two memory bits.

-In contrast, without MI minimization (Fig~\ref{fig:wm_correlation}B), both groups were intermixed throughout the correlation space and exhibited mixed selectivity where most neurons respond to both memory bits.
+In contrast, without MI minimization (Fig.~\ref{fig:wm_correlation}B), both groups were intermixed throughout the correlation space and exhibited mixed selectivity where most neurons respond to both memory bits.
+This result is particularly notable because the four input channels (ON$_1$, OFF$_1$, ON$_2$, OFF$_2$) are statistically identical, providing no explicit cues about which channels should control which memory bit.
+Without the MI constraint, the network has no pressure to align the two predefined neural subgroups with the two memory bits, resulting in both groups contributing to both outputs.
+The clear separation observed with MI minimization (Fig.~\ref{fig:wm_correlation}A) therefore demonstrates that the information-theoretic constraint drives the network to discover an organization that aligns predefined groups with the task's latent structure.